 How do you get to critical mass if you restrict access?
 Clearly, exclusivity doesn’t apply to all products and all scenarios.

-1. Be exclusive to a complete universe: Exlcusivity worked for Facebook because the startup, while being exclusive, still targeted a complete universe: the universe of harvard students.
+1. Be exclusive to a complete universe: Exclusivity worked for Facebook because the startup, while being exclusive, still targeted a complete universe: the universe of Harvard students.
 There was no exclusivity within that group.

 And finally, a footnote on Google Wave